 We hear this all the time: “Eating fish is good for you!
 It’s good for your heart, it’s good for your mood, it’s good for your joints!
 Fish and fish oil supplements are great for overall health!”

 Yes, it is true that there is a wealth of research to show that the omega-3 fatty acids found in oily fish such as anchovies, sardines and salmon are necessary for optimal health.
 However, anyone that has dug a bit deeper will tell you that this is not the end of the story.
 In today’s toxic environment, there is also an undesirable effect associated with fish consumption.
 Eating more fish leads to increased blood levels of methylmercury and other heavy metals, along with increased polychlorinated biphenol (PCB) and dioxin exposure.
 Research has clearly defined this dietary link.
 This is concerning because these toxins have been linked with neurological dysfunction and increased risks of certain types of cancers.

 As an alternative, perhaps we should avoid fish altogether and focus on fish oil supplementation.
 This way we still get the omega-3 health benefits but without the contamination.
 Herein lies the next problem: how pure and free of toxins are many fish oil supplements?
 A 2013 study examining 13 separate over-the-counter fish oil supplements found PCB levels in all products.
 What makes this even worse is that all 13 of these products were designed for children’s consumption.

 So what do we do?
 Where do we go from here?
 There’s no simple solution but there are certainly steps we can take in the right direction:

-• Limit fish intake to 1-2 servings per week maximum and increase your plant-based sources of omega-3 fatty acids (for example flax seeds and walnuts)
+- Limit fish intake to one to two servings per week maximum and increase your plant-based sources of omega-3 fatty acids (for example flax seeds and walnuts)